Fljotsdalur (Fljótsdalur): Iceland's Waterfall Valley

 Hallormsstaður

-Iceland's largest forest surrounds the valley — excellent for walking and camping
+Iceland's largest forest borders the valley, good for walking and camping

 Key Highlights